-The Board engages with employees, principally through our Global Workforce Advisory Panel (GWAP) a body set up in line with requirements outlined in the updated Financial Reporting Council's UK Corporate Governance Code.
-The GWAP is made up of 15 employee representatives from across our global footprint, supported opportunities within an inclusive culture. by additional 'Voice Champions' in smaller offices.
-The primary purpose of the group is to promote an effective two-way We recognise we need the best teams to communications mechanism between the workforce and the be engaged and to collaborate if we are management team, by capturing the views of employees on proposals and issues which affect our people, recognising barriers and enablers and helping to address them.
+The Board engages with employees, through our Global Workforce Advisory Panel (GWAP) - a body set up in line with requirements outlined in the updated Financial Reporting Council's UK Corporate Governance Code.
+The GWAP is made up of 15 employee representatives from across our global footprint, supported by additional 'Voice Champions' in smaller offices.
+The primary purpose of the group is to promote an effective two-way communications mechanism between the workforce and the management team, by capturing the views of employees on proposals and issues which affect our people, recognising barriers and enablers and helping to address them.